-Should be comfortable reading, writing, and calling boolean functions (functions whose return type is bool.)
+Should be comfortable reading, writing, and calling boolean functions (functions which return a value whose type is bool.)

-branch structure / C++ if-statement
+branch structure / Python if-statement

-- what are the 4 basic structures of programming? (sequence, branch, procedure/function, and repetition) - what is one of the statements that C++ provides for implementing the branch structure? - what is the syntax of the C++ if-statement?
-What are its semantics? - should be very comfortable with the course-expected indentation for ifstatements. - be comfortable with the if-else if-else "style"/pattern of using particularly-nested C++ if-statements to express a situation where you wish to make exactly one choice from a collection of three or more choices; should be able to indent it following the course style standards. - be comfortable designing, reading, and writing if-statements; you should be able to read an if-statement, and tell what it is doing; you should be able to given its output. - be comfortable designing, reading, and writing conditional functions; given a conditional function, you should be able to read, write calls to that function; you should be able to indicate what such a function call would return as its value. - what (according to our class style standards) are the minimum examples/tests that should be included for a conditional function? - should be able to read a flow chart depicting a branching situation;
+- what are the 4 basic structures of programming? (sequence, branch, procedure/function, and repetition) - what is one of the statements that Python provides for implementing the branch structure? - what is the syntax of the Python if-statement?
+What are its semantics? - should be very comfortable with the Python-expected indentation for ifstatements. - be comfortable with the if-elif-else "style"/pattern of using particularly-nested

+Python if-statements to express a situation where you wish to make exactly one choice from a collection of three or more choices;

+- be comfortable designing, reading, and writing if-statements; you should be able to read an if-statement, and tell what it is doing; you should be able to given its output. - be comfortable designing, reading, and writing conditional functions; given a conditional function, you should be able to read, write calls to that function; you should be able to indicate what such a function call would return as its value. - what (according to our class style standards) are the minimum examples/tests that should be included for a conditional function? - should be able to read a flow chart depicting a branching situation;